-The Electrical Engineering (EE) program builds up from a fundamental core knowledge of mathematics, physics and chemistry.
-Electrical engineers study fields dealing with electricity, communications, signal processing, controls, power and electromagnetics.
-They work on components, devices and systems that revolutionize the way we live and evolve.
+The Electrical Engineering (EE) revolutionizes the way we live and evolve.
 We depend on electrical engineers to create, design, produce, operate and maintain the world's equipment and services as well as to solve future life challenges with advances in science and technology.
-Opportunities in the EE field are virtually endless and the specialized education EE undergraduate students receive at the Department of Electrical and Computer Engineering (ECE) at UCF prepares them for successful and profitable lifelong careers.
+Opportunities in the EE field are virtually endless and the specialized education EE undergraduate students receive in our program prepare graduates for successful and profitable lifelong careers.

-The Undergraduate Catalog is the official source of degree requirements for all undergraduate programs based upon the year you are accepted to UCF.EE students have many unique advantages at UCF:
+The Undergraduate Catalog is the official source of degree requirements for all undergraduate programs based upon the year you are accepted to UCF.Electrical Engineering students at UCF have many unique advantages:

-- • ECE's two-semester Senior Design course for EE majors is a dynamic and exciting real-life experience course and is a vehicle for students to demonstrate their engineering skills acquired through academic study.
-The Senior Design course is a centerpiece of the EE undergraduate educational experience.
+- • The two semester Senior Design course for EE majors is a dynamic and exciting real-life experience course and is a vehicle for students to demonstrate the engineering skills acquired through their academic study.
+Senior Design is a centerpiece of the EE undergraduate educational experience.

-- • An Accelerated BS - MS degree program in CpE is available to qualified UCF students.
+- • An Accelerated BS - MS degree program in EE is available to qualified UCF students.

 - • The Institute of Electrical and Electronics Engineers (IEEE), Eta Kappa Nu (ECE Honor Society), Women in ECE and CS (WEECS) professional societies provide real-life benefits including networking, face-to-face meetings with experts and career experience.

 - • The ECE Department is located in the Harris Corp.
 Engineering Center - an ultra high-tech building with state-of-the-art revolutionary equipment, computers, and labs for an outstanding educational experience.